hirsimaki-markus/laptop-to-media-pc/README.md

 * Polished scetches of the case design (Markus, Niko, Veli-matti)

 13.3.2019
 * first 3d model for the project (Veli-matti).
-Motherboard additional part design created (Markus)
+Motherboard additional part design created to add transistor to on-off switch (Markus)

 ## License and copyleft